Chloral hydrate suppositoriesPronunciation

-Chloral hydrate suppositories is used for:
+Chloral hydrate suppositories are used for:

 Treating sleep disorders.
 It may be used to prevent symptoms of alcohol withdrawal or to treat existing withdrawal symptoms.
 It may also be used to produce sedation or sleep before certain procedures, or to relieve anxiety due to certain procedures or substance withdrawal.
 It may also be used along with other medicines after surgery to help decrease pain.
 It may also be used for other conditions as determined by your doctor.

-Chloral hydrate suppositories is a nonbarbiturate sedative and hypnotic.
+Chloral hydrate suppositories are a nonbarbiturate sedative and hypnotic.
 It works by depressing the central nervous system (brain).
 This causes drowsiness and helps you to fall asleep.
 It is less likely to cause a slower breathing rate than barbiturate-type sedatives/hypnotics.

 Do NOT use chloral hydrate suppositories if: